Haughley: Public houses, businesses and other facilities

 Haughley once possessed many inns and public houses.
 Now closed pubs include The Fox, The White Horse, The Railway Tavern, The Crown, The Globe, The Angel, The Mulberry Tree, The Hen, and The Cock as well as many other beer houses.
-The last pub, the Kings Arms, will close on 16 September 2023.
+The last pub is the Kings Arms which is still currently in operation.

 The village post office is one of the oldest in the United Kingdom in continuous use, opening in 1848, with Jasper Pritty its first postmaster.
 He was succeeded by Alfred Woods (from 1896 to 1936) then the Edwards family.
 Additionally the village has a veterinary surgeons, a Co-op store, hairdressers, second-hand furniture shop and an Indian restaurant.
 A butchers, newsagents, electrical store, greengrocers, general store and fish and chip shop closed after many years in the 1990s.